 A mentor program is not supposed to replace your main form of training, it is to supplement it.
 A way for them to see the core values of your company put into real-life situations.

+Properly executed, a caregiver mentor program will increase caregiver retention and improve the level of care you provide to your clients.
 How should you implement a caregiver mentor program into your home care agency?
 Here are five easy ways for you to follow to help you create one.

 Select Your Top Caregivers